ebu/OSCIED/docs/david/master_thesis_rst/source/introduction.rst

 Another challenge is the scaling of distribution servers.
 This process is dominated by changing demands because traffic peaks during the day, is at a minimum at night and sometimes when a video becomes a hit it will peak also.

 Both these challenges are met by an encoding (or transcoding) and distribution environment that can up- or down-scale capacity easily.
 Ideally a distribution environment is downscaled at night and only upscaled at peak events.
-A transcoding environment needs to be upscaled when more transcoding jobs are waiting.
+A transcoding environment needs to be upscaled when more transcoding tasks are waiting.

 The OSCIED (|OSCIED|) project that is described in this paper addresses exactly these use cases.